Maximinodotpy/articles/038 - Animations with JavaScript/_blog/article.md

 We will not only Learn about Animations but also a little bit about Browser Rendering and Typescript Callback Typing.

-For this project I use [Parcel](https://parceljs.org/) a really simple and intuitive Build Tool.
+I use [Parcel](https://parceljs.org/), a straightforward and intuitive Build Tool for this project.

 Let's get into it!

 ## Animate Function

-To make our function(s) look fancy we'll encapsulate them in a class called `Animations`, Below you see the rough outline of our class.
-It simply consist of four static Methods.
-Static just means we dont have to make an instance of this class and we can just call `Animations.animate()` in our code.
+To make our function(s) look fancy, we'll encapsulate them in a class called `Animations`; below, you will see the rough outline of our class.
+Static means we don't have to make an instance of this class; we can call `Animations.animate()` in our code.
+It simply consists of four static Methods.

 ```typescript
 class Animations {